NorSC/supervisor-search/_supervisors/amy-melniczuk.md

   - Conceptual Modeling
   - Use Case
 additional_details: >-
-  **For BSc students:**

   I have successfully supervised 16 bachelor's students at the University of Munich in Germany.
 We evaluate the thesis study in Germany from 1 (the best) to 5 (the worst).
 Thirteen of my students got 1.
 I enjoy working with my students.
 If you are interested in working on my given topics, email me.
 We can discuss a specific research topic based on your interests.
 Working on the projects you are motivated and interested in is crucial for me.
-It is worth mentioning if you want to work with me, I hope you will get the best grades.
-In other words, if you want to pass the thesis study, I am sorry, but I might not be your ideal supervisor.

-  **For MSc Students**

-  I have successfully supervised 5 master's students at the University of Munich in Germany.
-We evaluate the thesis study in Germany from 1 (the best) to 5 (the worst).
-All my students got 1.
-I enjoy working with my students.
-If you are interested in working on my given topics, email me.
-We can discuss a specific research topic based on your interests.

-  **It is worth mentioning:**

-  * Working on the projects you are motivated and interested in is crucial for me.
-Therefore, **do make an appointment with me first to discuss your interests**.
-My email address is amy.melniczuk@northumbria.ac.uk.
-Usually, I can reply to you in less than two days.

-  * If you want to work with me, I hope you will get the best grades.
-In other words, if you want to pass the thesis study, I am sorry, but I might not be your ideal supervisor.

-  **For Ph.D.
-Students**

-  I have studied and worked in China, Canada, Germany, Switzerland, and now in the UK.
-I have no Ph.D. supervision experience, but I am confident that I know how to help you succeed.
-It is a big decision to start a Ph.D.
-Getting a Ph.D. at Northumbria University might not be an optimal decision compared to a top-ranking university like Cambridge University.
-However, I have seen many friends graduate from not very well-known universities but get good jobs.
-My bachelor's supervisor told me **the secret**:

-  > *If you can not be one of the best students in a university you think does not deserve you, how can you be confident that you will be successful in a top university?*
+  Currently, my research interests are tangible interaction, active learning, and learning community.
+The main goal is to transform traditional lecture-based education with students' active engagement in a learning community environment and how tangible interaction can facilitate this process.
+This ranges from the explorations of what physical visualizations can facilitate student group process in the classroom and accordingly what interactions can be realized in this context.
+In specifically, I am interested to the following topics:

+  * Tangible User Interfaces (TUIs) for collaborative learning

+  * Tangible Interaction for creative learning, such as drawing and music composition

+  * Augmented reality for inquiry learning in the traditional face-to-face or remote learning environment

+  * Gamified learning for children

+  * Build community knowledge base to facilitate collectively inquiry learning
 additional_details_msc: >-
   I have successfully supervised 5 master's students at the University of Munich in Germany.
 We evaluate the thesis study in Germany from 1 (the best) to 5